HayatoNagai25/CMM_no_show/README.md

 **`create_models.py`**
 Handles model training, evaluation, and comparison.
 Loads the processed data from `data_extraction.py`, splits into train and test sets, fits each model, and evaluates performance using a configurable objective function.

+**`data_analysis.py`**
+Uses pandas to interpret the data and comprehend the correlations between each data entry.
+Separate from all other files and is only used to help better understand the data, not to develop the learning models.

 **`data_extraction.py`**
 Handles all data preprocessing.
 Loads the raw CSV file, removes irrelevant and redundant columns, engineers features from date and time columns, builds patient history features using patient IDs, and outputs a clean feature matrix ready for model training.
 Produces two versions of the data — one for tree-based models and one for logistic regression.